igorsdub/gecs-05-debugging/README.md

 ## Installation

-Use the package manager [pixi](https://pixi.sh) to install a virtual enviroemnet for this project.
+Use the package manager [pixi](https://pixi.sh) to install a virtual environment for this project.

 ```bash
 pixi install